This fine example of a 15th Century Cruck-built house is the headquarters of the Handsworth Historical Society.

 The Society is privileged to have been the steward of half of Handsworth Old Town Hall since 1978, the other half still being occupied.
 This Grade 2 listed building is situated at 20 Slack Lane, Handsworth, and is a very good example of a cruck-framed building which is believed to date back to 1460, during Henry VI’s reign.
 Our use of the building was arranged only with a great deal of help from the late Alderman Fred Hall, and the Society paid just a peppercorn rent to Birmingham City Council for many years.
 Sadly this is no longer the case and a market rent is now payable.

-Now over sixty years old, the Society has about 130 members, and holds eight speaker meetings at a nearby venue and one outing a year.
-The Old Town Hall is open once or twice a month and hosts some events organised by Handsworth Wood Residents’ Association.
-The Society is represented on Birmingham Heritage Forum, provides displays at local history fairs and attempts to deal with family/ local history enquiries received by letter/’phone/website.
+The Society celebrates its 70th anniversary in 2022 and is probably one of the oldest continuously in existence in Birmingham.
+It has about 120 members, and holds eight speaker meetings at a nearby venue plus monthly events at the Old Town Hall.
+The Society is represented on Birmingham Heritage Forum, provides displays at local history fairs and attempts to deal with family/local history enquiries received by letter/’phone/website.
 We also welcome groups from schools, U3As, etc, by appointment.